 We observed that the systemic response to EcB is dramatically different from homeostasis, both globally and on the scale of individual protein and metabolite features.
-As such, we identified several individual protein and metabolite biomarkers that were able to predict the presence of EcB relative to healthy volunteers with near perfect discriminatory power.
+As such, we identified several individual protein and metabolite biomarkers that were able to predict the presence of EcB relative to healthy volunteers with near-perfect discriminatory power.
 This shows there is the potential for molecular diagnostics to predict Enterococcal bacteremia, but for these diagnostics to be more clinically useful than general molecular markers of inflammation such as CRP or SAA1, they must have some specificity to Enterococcal bacteremia rather than solely being an indicator of inflammation.
 When we leveraged a complementary dataset comparing S. aureus bacteremia to healthy volunteers to examine this possibility, we found that there were indeed several significant proteins and biological processes that differed across these two types of bacteremia in addition to many expected conserved responses.
 Of particular interest was the observation that proteins associated with the platelet alpha granule lumen were decreased in S. aureus bacteremia.
 Platelet α-granules contain proteins with direct microbicidal properties as well as chemokine functions.
 Two of the proteins associated with platelet α-granules, PPBP (CXCL7) and PF4 (CXCL4) are potent chemokines that attract neutrophils.
-This is in combination with the observation that neutrophils are significantly enriched in EcB but not in S. aureus bacteremia suggests differences in the role of neutrophils between Enterococcal and S. aureus bacteremia.
+This in combination with the observation that neutrophils are significantly enriched in EcB but not in S. aureus bacteremia suggests differences in the role of neutrophils between Enterococcal and S. aureus bacteremia.
 Technical considerations as to the experimental design of our S. aureus and EcB study prevents the direct comparison of these two data sets, but the differences we observe relative to healthy patients suggest the existence of features of host response that could conceivably be exploited to distinguish these types of bacteremia.
 A larger study designed to directly compare these, and other types of bacteremia is warranted to uncover these differences with greater confidence through direct comparisons.

 When we applied previously established methods of proteomics-based cytokine inference, we inferred there to be a significant increase in TNF-alpha in EcB.
 Notably, IL-6 showed a similar increase in EcB, but narrowly missed our threshold of statistical significance.
-TNF-a and IL-6 are two of the major inflammatory cytokines that are increased in patients with bacteremia and sepsis 40, and production of these cytokines by the innate immune system in response to the presence of bacteria are likely major drivers of the general inflammatory responses that we observed.
+TNF-alpha and IL-6 are two of the major inflammatory cytokines that are increased in patients with bacteremia and sepsis 40, and production of these cytokines by the innate immune system in response to the presence of bacteria are likely major drivers of the general inflammatory responses that we observed.
 As such, these features are unlikely to be useful for predicting Enterococcal bacteremia specifically, instead functioning as markers of general inflammation.

-As expected, several proteins generally involved in the acute phase response, or inflammatory processes were observed to be enriched in infection in both enterococcal and S. aureus bacteremia.
+As expected, several proteins generally involved in the acute phase response or inflammatory processes were observed to be enriched during systemic infection with both analyzed enterococcal species and S. aureus.
 Most of the features we identified as being most successful at distinguishing healthy from infected have been previously reported to be biomarkers of other inflammatory processes; including Gelsolin 41 42, LRG143, and LBP 44.
 Furthermore, proteins involved in cholesterol metabolism were noted to be reduced upon infection in all bacteremia types.
 Cholesterol is involved in a myriad of biological processes, with roles in immunity, cellular membrane processes, signaling, pathway regulation, precursor for the synthesis of steroid hormones, bile acids, vitamin D, and oxysterols 45.
 Both LDL and HDL are reported to be reduced in cases of sepsis, regardless of the causative organism 46, and here we show that hypocholesteremia is also one of the major features of Enterococcal bacteremia.